Skip to content

 1. Combine it with git and GitHub data for comprehensive analysis

-2. Visualize trends and patterns using the dashboard
+2. Visualize trends and patterns using dashboard and REST API

 Released under the MIT License.